-The interest rates are currently at a record low.
+The interest rates have been at a record low for quite some time.
 In this environment, capital accumulation takes place significantly slower in Pillar 3a.
-For example, if you calculate with a current interest rate of 0.2% over a time horizon of 35 years, during which the maximum amount permitted today is always paid, then the resulting, cumulative interest income is CHF 8,724 and the final net worth is CHF 245,604.
+For example, if you calculate with an interest rate of 0.1 percent over a time horizon of 35 years, during which the maximum amount of CHF 6,883 permitted today is always paid, then the resulting, cumulative interest income is CHF 4,386 and the final net worth is CHF 245,291.
 An extended low-interest phase significantly reduces wealth accumulation.

-With the interest level rising again and an average interest rate of 1%, interest income would increase to almost CHF 48,000.
-At 4%, a final net worth more than twice as much comes together as with an interest rate/return of just 0.2%.
+With the interest level rising again and an average interest rate of 1 percent, interest income would increase to almost CHF 48,710.
+At 4 percent, a final net worth more than twice as much comes together as with an interest rate/return of just 0.1 percent.

 It is possible to raise the yield opportunities by using securities solutions.
 These historically have tended to bring better returns than interest accounts.
 But they do involve greater risks and fees.
 On the other hand, temporary fluctuations in value can often be dealt with in view of the long investment time horizon.
 For account holders who are more willing to take a risk and have a long investment time horizon, products with a high equity component are worth considering as they make it possible to achieve potentially higher returns.
 Here, it makes sense to consult with an expert.

-Based on a mixed 3a model with an interest account and securities solution, an average interest rate/yield of 2% or 3% is assumed.
-In Scenario A with 3% average interest, the accumulated interest income given constant deposits (A1) is almost CHF 52,000 higher than in the event of a seven-year deposit break (A2).
-In Scenario B with 2% annual yield, the interest loss was still around CHF 30,000.
+Based on a mixed 3a model with an interest account and securities solution, an average interest rate/yield of 3 percent or 2 percent is assumed.
+In Scenario A with 3 percent average interest, the accumulated interest income given constant deposits (A1) is almost CHF 53,000 higher than in the event of a seven-year deposit break (A2).
+In Scenario B with 2 percent annual yield, the interest loss was still around CHF 31,000.

 The older they get, the Swiss tend to pay into Pillar 3a more frequently.
 However, for wealth accumulation, it would make more sense to start with retirement savings at as young an age as possible because anyone who saves over a relatively long period of time will achieve a higher final net worth with the same interest rate.
-In the following scenario, an annual deposit of approx. CHF 4,800 over a period of 35 years results in a higher final net worth than if the maximum amount of CHF 6,768 is deposited annually over a period of 25 years.
+In the following scenario, an annual deposit of approx. CHF 4,916 over a period of 35 years results in a higher final net worth than if the maximum amount of CHF 6,883 is deposited annually over a period of 25 years.